 You can cause all jobs after a certain point in the build to run locally by using #pragma runlocal sticky.
 This variant means all jobs that occur later in the serial order than the job specifically marked as "runlocal sticky" are run locally, as if "runlocal" were specified for all of them.
-This is NOT the same as "all jobs declared after this job in the makefile"!
-The order of declaration of jobs in a makefile has no relationship to the serial order of those jobs, so the difference is significant.
+This is not the same as "all jobs declared after this job in the makefile!"
+The order of job declaration in a makefile is not related to the serial order of those jobs, so the difference is significant.